-As in the case of the loops of four propagators, we will take as reference situations the ones with only nearest neighbour correlations, i.e., configurations of type~\(b)\).
-Configurations \(c)\) and~\(e)\) have a nearest neighbour correlation, so that they can be obtained from a product of this nearest neighbour correlator and a simple Dodgson polynomial involving only four of the propagators of the loop, similar to the ones appearing in the preceding subsection.
-The new objects we must consider therefore have to produce configurations \(a)\) and~\(d)\).
-They will involve Dodgson polynomials with sets \(I\) and~\(J\) forming a partition of the six lines in the fermionic loop.
-There are ten different partitions, but three of them have no interest for us: they are the ones with contiguous parts (of the model \([abc][def]\)) which do not allow for three nearest neighbour links between the two parts.
-The seven others are divided between a highly symmetric one, \([ace][bdf]\) which produces, inter alia, configuration~\(a)\) and the six rotations of \([adf][bce]\) which can produce the configurations of set~\(d)\).
-The lower number of configurations in set~\(d)\) with respect to the partitions of this subset means that some latitudes remain in our choice of Dodgson polynomials generating the required terms.
+As in the case of the loops of four propagators, we will take as reference situations the ones with only nearest neighbour correlations, i.e., configurations of type~$b)$.
+Configurations $c)$ and~$e)$ have a nearest neighbour correlation, so that they can be obtained from a product of this nearest neighbour correlator and a simple Dodgson polynomial involving only four of the propagators of the loop, similar to the ones appearing in the preceding subsection.
+The new objects we must consider therefore have to produce configurations $a)$ and~$d)$.
+They will involve Dodgson polynomials with sets $I$ and~$J$ forming a partition of the six edges in the fermionic loop.
+There are ten different partitions, but three of them have no interest for us: they are the ones with contiguous parts (of the model $[abc][def]$) which do not allow for three nearest neighbour links between the two parts.
+The seven others are divided between a highly symmetric one, $[ace][bdf]$, represented graphically in equation~\eqref{sympart}, which produces, inter alia, configuration~$a)$ and the six rotations of $[ade][bcf]$, represented in equation~\eqref{oddpart}, which can produce the configurations of set~$d)$.
+The order of the indices in the corresponding Dodgson polynomials, which could introduce an additional sign, is fixed through the fact they are in the same order along the loop in $I$ and $J$: this fixes the order up to a cyclic permutation which is even.
+The lower number of configurations in set~$d)$ with respect to the partitions of this subset means that some latitudes remain in our choice of Dodgson polynomials generating the required terms.\looseness=1

-It will be convenient to have a graphical representation of the different terms coming from a given Dodgson polynomial.
-The links from one set will be marked by a white blob and we will show the correlators coming from the terms of the determinant associated to each permutation.
-We obtain for this two kind of partitions the following set of correlators, with the terms aligned according to the permutation they come from:
+It will be convenient to have a graphical representation of the different terms coming from a~given Dodgson polynomial.
+The edges from one set will be marked by a white blob and we will show the correlators coming from the terms of the determinant associated to each permutation.
+We obtain for these two kinds of partitions the following set of correlators, with the terms aligned according to the permutation they come from